BranniganLab/blobulator/README.md

 - This will blobulate all sequences in my_sequences.fasta (assuming they are protein sequences) and output the results to the outputs folder prefixed by their sequence id.

 #### Example:
-There is a fasta file in blobulation/Batch called ls_orchid.fasta that contains the coding sequences of several orchid proteins.
+There is a fasta file in blobulation/example called b_subtilis.fasta that contains the sequences of several proteins from Bacillus subtilis.
 To blobulate all those proteins with a cutoff of 0.4 and a minimum blob size of 4, we run:
 ```
 mkdir ./Batch/Outputs